Psychology: Beginning of experimental psychology

 Philosopher John Stuart Mill believed that the human mind was open to scientific investigation, even if the science is in some ways inexact.
 Mill proposed a "mental chemistry" in which elementary thoughts could combine into ideas of greater complexity.
 Gustav Fechner began conducting psychophysics research in Leipzig in the 1830s.
 He articulated the principle that human perception of a stimulus varies logarithmically according to its intensity.
 The principle became known as the Weber–Fechner law.
 Fechner's 1860 Elements of Psychophysics challenged Kant's negative view with regard to conducting quantitative research on the mind.
 Fechner's achievement was to show that "mental processes could not only be given numerical magnitudes, but also that these could be measured by experimental methods."
 In Heidelberg, Hermann von Helmholtz conducted parallel research on sensory perception, and trained physiologist Wilhelm Wundt.
 Wundt, in turn, came to Leipzig University, where he established the psychological laboratory that brought experimental psychology to the world.
 Wundt focused on breaking down mental processes into the most basic components, motivated in part by an analogy to recent advances in chemistry, and its successful investigation of the elements and structure of materials.
 Paul Flechsig and Emil Kraepelin soon created another influential laboratory at Leipzig, a psychology-related lab, that focused more on experimental psychiatry.

+James McKeen Cattell, a professor of psychology at the University of Pennsylvania and Columbia University and the co-founder of Psychological Review, was the first professor of psychology in the United States.

-The German psychologist Hermann Ebbinghaus, a researcher at the University of Berlin, was another 19th-century contributor to the field.
+The German psychologist Hermann Ebbinghaus, a researcher at the University of Berlin, was a 19th-century contributor to the field.
 He pioneered the experimental study of memory and developed quantitative models of learning and forgetting.
-In the early twentieth century, Wolfgang Kohler, Max Wertheimer, and Kurt Koffka co-founded the school of Gestalt psychology (not to be confused with the Gestalt therapy of Fritz Perls).
+In the early 20th century, Wolfgang Kohler, Max Wertheimer, and Kurt Koffka co-founded the school of Gestalt psychology of Fritz Perls.
 The approach of Gestalt psychology is based upon the idea that individuals experience things as unified wholes.
-Rather than reducing thoughts and behavior into smaller component elements, as in structuralism, the Gestaltists maintained that whole of experience is important, and differs from the sum of its parts.
+Rather than reducing thoughts and behavior into smaller component elements, as in structuralism, the Gestaltists maintain that whole of experience is important, "and is something else than the sum of its parts, because summing is a meaningless procedure, whereas the whole-part relationship is meaningful."